paulsinclair51/briteTest/docs/md/Runner_Internal_Guide.md

 For a glossary of terms, see the Glossary Reference.

-A printer-friendly PDF file for this document is available`.
+A printer-friendly PDF file for this document is available.

 <details>
 <summary>&nbsp;&nbsp;&nbsp;&nbsp;Document Version History</summary>